 Penalty: Imprisonment for 3 years.

-51. Issue of permits to do high-level security work
+51. Issue of permits

 (1) On application by a contract worker in a manner approved by the CEO, the CEO may issue the contract worker with a permit to do high-level security work.

 (2) To determine the suitability of a contract worker to do high-level security work the CEO may —